Balance Trainer Back Extension exercise demonstration image

 Common Mistakes

-• Using momentum to swing the torso.
+• Using momentum to lift.

 When to Avoid

-• Acute lower back pain or disc injury.
+• Acute lower back injury

 Flexibility Needed